Pendopr/Predicting-Customer-Churn--Machine-Learning/README.md

-# Predicting-Customer-Churn--Machine-Learning
+# Predicting-Customer-Churn--Machine-Learning 📊🔮

-## Introduction
+## Introduction 📝
-Customer churn also known as customer turnover is the fraction of customers that stopped patronizing a company's products or services for a specific period.This is a Classification machine learning project where ,we train several models on telecommunication customer churn data and use the best model to predict the probability of churn and get to know what factors lead to customer churn.
+Customer churn also known as customer turnover is the fraction of customers that stopped patronizing a company's products or services for a specific period.This is a customer churn prediction project that aims to predict customer churn using exploratory data analysis (EDA) and various machine learning models.
+The goal is to help businesses understand and anticipate customer churn, allowing them to take proactive measures to retain valuable customers.
-We will build a Machine learning algorithm to predict whether customers are likely to churn or not.

-## Data Description
+## Data Description📊
-The data for this project is in a csv format.
-The following describes the columns present in the data.
+The dataset used in this project can be found in the Datasets/ directory.
+It consists of customer information such as follows:

 Gender -- Whether the customer is a male or a female\
 SeniorCitizen -- Whether a customer is a senior citizen or not\